SushiLab/IMB_Amplicon_Pipeline/README.md

 #### Read length

 `dada2` tries to infer amplicon sequencing variants from quality controlled sequencing data. `dada2` would work best when there would be no errors in the sequencing data.
-Quality of bases usually drops the closer you are to the end of the sequence. `dada2`, therefor, suggest the following: Trim as many bases from the end of the read so that forward and reverse read can still merge.
-Also, trim more from the reverse read as the forward read generally have a higher quality.
+Quality of bases usually drops the closer you are to the end of the sequence. `dada2`, therefore, suggests the following: Trim as many bases from the end of the read so that forward and reverse read can still merge.
+Also, trim more from the reverse read as the forward read generally has a higher quality.

 ####  Errors

-`dada2` can work with sequencing data that has errornous bases by correcting them in the learnErrors/inference step.
+`dada2` can work with sequencing data that has erroneous bases by correcting them in the learnErrors/inference step.
 However, some sequences may still be of too low quality and need to be removed.
 For that we apply the `maxee` parameter which estimates how many bases in a sequence are wrong when looking at all quality values.
 So a value of `maxee=1` would mean that one error in a 100 bp long read would be tolerated. `dada2` uses the value of `maxee=2` in its tutorial and we suggest to keep it this way.

 ##### N